 6) Tea preparation

 Matcha is traditionally prepared using a bamboo whisk (or electric whisk), a tea bowl, hot water, and a strainer.
 You don't want to use water that's too hot as it will score the matcha and leave it tasting bitter.
-Once you've sifted your matcha and added it directly to your hot (but not too hot) water, you use the bamboo whisk enthusiastically until a foamy, green layer starts to form.
+Once you've sifted your matcha tea powder and added it directly to your hot (but not too hot) water, you use the bamboo whisk enthusiastically until a foamy, green layer starts to form.
 You can then enjoy your matcha as is, or perhaps add some steamed milk and honey for a sweet matcha latte.

 Hojicha can also be prepared in the same way as matcha powder if you have it in a super-fine powder form or steeped in a teapot.
 With Hojicha in its loose-leaf (in tea bags) form, you often steep the tea leaves for less than a minute.
 This is because the rich flavor of hojicha can intensify very fast in hot water, so it can become bitter if left to steep for too long.
 You can also place hojicha leaves into a tea infuser or Japanese teapot, infusing it several times to get the full spectrum of flavor.
 Generally, hojicha is best enjoyed once it cools down and its aroma has filled the room.
 It also is a great drink enjoyed chilled, as seen below by @Cafe.cindy.